Rotary International

 Key Impact Areas

-This work transformed a complex, high-friction onboarding experience into a clear, step-by-step journey grounded in real user needs.
-Ethnographic research and journey mapping surfaced critical pain points—including unclear application status, limited access to mentorship, and overwhelming forms—which directly informed design decisions.
-These changes resulted in measurable improvements, including 100% task completion, significantly easier navigation for the majority of users, and strong validation of mentorship and networking features.
-Beyond immediate usability gains, the solution established a scalable foundation to support future training, mentorship, and global volunteer engagement as the CADRE program grows.
+This work turns a complicated, high-friction onboarding into a clear route step by step based on real user requirements.
+Through ethnographic research and journey mapping we identified critical pain points—including unclear application status, limited access to mentorship, and overwhelming forms—all of which helped shape design choices.
+The changes produced measurable results, such as 100% task completion, considerably easier navigation for most users, and robust validation of mentorship services and networking features.
+In addition to tangible usability gains, the solution laid out a scalable foundation to expand future training, mentorship, and global volunteer engagement as the CADRE program grows.